umyelab/LabGym/README.md

 LabGym is a multi-animal-tracking and deep-learning based package for quantifying user-defined animal behaviors without restrictions on animal species or behavior types.
 It also provides users a way to generate visualizable datasets for the user-defined behaviors.

-The graphical user interface (GUI) of LabGym has 4 functional units: 'Generate Datasets', 'Train Networks', 'Test Networks', and 'Analyze Behaviors'.
+The graphical user interface (GUI) of LabGym has 4 functional units: 'Generate Datasets', 'Train Networks', 'Test Networks', and 'Analyze Behaviors':

 ![alt text](https://github.com/yujiahu415/LabGym/blob/3cac15a69c386673853d91a93f73818f35726e71/Examples/Graphical_user_interface.png)